Golf Blog Feature

-The moment you get the club in your hands its hard not to be impressed with the look and feel of it - lightweight yet powerful.
-It's designed with a centre of gravity to give at a larger sweet spot than its predecessors with means more drives that ping down the fairway.
+The moment you get the club in your hands it's hard not to be impressed with the look and feel of it - lightweight yet powerful.
+It's designed with power and distance in mind and even the colors and logos seem to say "fast" and "speed".

 How to select the right shaft

-With the wide range of choice that comes with modern golf clubs at times it can be hard to know which option to select.
+With the wide range of choices that come with modern golf clubs, it can be hard to decide which options to select.
 Do not fear!
-At #Reachthegreen we are here to help with our simple guide.
+At #Reachthegreen we are here to help you with our simple guide.

-Swing speed 80-95 - This is your average golfer with an average handicap, you don't find many golfers with a higher swing speed than this playing off low numbers.
-If you are unsure then this would probably be your speed.
+Swing speed 80-95 - This is an average golfer with an average handicap, you don't find many golfers with a higher swing speed than this playing with a very low handicap.
+If you are unsure, but you drive the ball between 180-210 yards on average then this would probably be your speed range.

-Swing speed 90-105 – The faster swingers will want the driver in the stiff shaft.
-If you are over the 105 then there is a x-stiff version that some retailers stock but it can be difficult to find one.
+Swing speed 90-105 - Faster swingers, those who can consistently hit a driver over 220 yards, will want the driver to have a stiff shaft.
+If you are over 105 (wow that's awesome) then there is an x-stiff version that some retailers stock, but it can be difficult to find one.

 How to select the right loft